Love Never Dies

 "Okay, you know your son better than I do," I said.
 So I put the pictures in an envelope with a note and I made a call to Wally to ask him if he wanted the pictures.

-On the third ring Wally picked up the phone--
+On the third ring Wally picked up the phone.

-"Hello Wally, This is Jan Kucker--I was in the accident with your Dad."
+"Hello, Wally, this is Jan Kucker.
+I was in the accident with your dad."

 "I remember," he said.

-"Well I got another message from your Dad."
+"Well I got another message from your dad."
 I said.
 "He wants me to send the pictures of the accident to you.
 Do you want them?"
 I asked.

-"Yes, I would," he told me.
+"Yes, I do," he told me.

-"Do me a favor, when you open the picture package, please have your wife with you.
+"Do me a favor.
+When you open the picture package, please have your wife with you.
 The pictures are really hard to look at.
 The crash was pretty violent."

 "I promise," he said.

-"You know--my father's best friend was returning from my Dad's funeral and the same thing happened to him," Wally said.
+"You know, my father's best friend was returning from my dad's funeral and the same thing happened to him," Wally said.

 "You've got to be kidding," I said.

-Call (707) 579-4809 to make your appointment for a reading
+To make your appointment for a reading call